atmire/Elsevier/docs/prerequisites.md

 More information about the Institutional Repository Program and the corresponding policies can be found on [http://dev.elsevier.com/ir_cris_vivo.html](http://dev.elsevier.com/ir_cris_vivo.html)

-## HTTPS support: April 2017 status
+## HTTPS support: 2018-03-28 status

-Reports related to malfunctioning HTTPS calls are currently under investigation.
-The patch should be fully functional on HTTP.
-If you run into any HTTPS or SSL certificate related errors, please report them by creating a Github Issue.
+Elsevier now supports and will even enforce all API calls to be made over HTTPS.
+All calls that the patch made are now HTTPS calls.
+This means you should now be able to run the patch on repositories that themselves run on either HTTP or HTTPS.